-SEC FORM 20-IS
+Securities and Exchange Commission SEC FORM 20-IS

-INFORMATION STATEMENT PURSUANT TO SECTION 20

-OF THE SECURITIES REGULATION CODE
+INFORMATION STATEMENT PURSUANT TO SECTION 20 OF THE SECURITIES REGULATION CODE

-1. Preliminary Information Statement V ] Definitive Information Statement 2.
+1. [] Preliminary Information Statement[√] Definitive Information Statement 2.
 Name of Registrant as specified in its charter : IONICS, INC. 3.
-Province, country or other jurisdiction of incorporation or organization : PHILIPPINES 4.
+Province, country or other jurisdiction of incorporation or organization : Philippines 4.
 SEC Identification Number : 107432 5.
 BIR Tax Identification Number : 000-124-671 6.
 Business Address Circuit St., Light Industry and Science Park of the Philippines (LISPP) I, Bo.
 Diezmo, Cabuyao, Laguna 4025 7.
-Registrant's telephone number : (049) 508-1111 (02) 519-4416 8.
-Date of Meeting Time of Meeting Place of Meeting 14 June 2024 2:00 p.m.
+Registrant's telephone number : (049) 508-1111 8.
+Date of Meeting Time of Meeting Place of Meeting : 11 June 2025 2:00 p.m.
 The meeting will be conducted through remote communication via Zoom.
+The link

-The link to the virtual meeting room will be provided to shareholders who have successfully registered.
-The Chairman will preside over the meeting from the principal office of the Corporation at the address above.
-9. Approximate date on which the Information Statement is to be uploaded to the Company website : 22 May 2024
+9. Approximate date on which the Information Statement is to be made available to stockholders : 21 May 2025